divinerites/plausible-hugo/README.md

 </head>
 ```

-### Do not track certain pages
+## 2 - Do not track certain pages

-You can prevent certain pages from being tracked by adding `plausible_do_not_track: true` in this page Front Matter
+You can prevent certain pages from being tracked by adding `plausible_do_not_track: true` in the page Front Matter

 ```yaml
 ---